AuScalableDroneCloud/pipeline-fracture/Jupyter/README.md

  **Invert:** * Inverts the image using bit-wise inversion.* (--invert) <br />

 ## Generate systems
 Building shearlet systems for the images(s) absed ont eh parameter below.
 Note that lists and every possible parameter combination will be generated.
-Thsi allows muti-scale edge/ridge detection to be perfomed on the input images as suggested by [Prabhakaran etla., 2019](https://doi.org/10.5194/se-10-2137-2019) <br />
+This allows muti-scale edge/ridge detection to be perfomed on the input images as suggested by [Prabhakaran etla., 2019](https://doi.org/10.5194/se-10-2137-2019) <br />
 For more detailed information about the parameters click [here](http://www.math.uni-bremen.de/cda/software/CoShREM_Parameter_Guide.pdf). <br />
 **waveletEffSupp:** * Define the pixel length of Mexican hat wavelets used fro constructing teh systems.* (--wave) <br />
 **gaussianEffSupp:** * Pixel length of the Guassian used in the construction of the shearlet.* (--gaus) <br />